 Good deal.
 So, you roll up your sleeves and sit in front of your computer.
 You create your social media handles… but what’s next?
 Without a strategy, you’re taking a shot in the dark.
 For this reason, you should have a set of strategies (yes, a set!) that will help your healthcare business grow through social media.

 One thing that should definitely be a part of your social media strategy is the use of videos (more on this later in the article) because it is one of the best ways to build trust and generate traffic.
-Thankfully, using the right set of tools such as InVideo makes it super easy to create videos within minutes, but more on that later, right now let’s take a look at what all we’ll cover in the article:
+Thankfully, using the right set of tools such as InVideo makes it super easy to create videos within minutes.

 The strategies we’ll cover: